lritter/lritter.io/weblog/pages/previously.md

 - _Infinite_ by Jeremy Robinson

-- _Dark Matter (Movie Tie-In): A Novel_ by Blake Crouch
+- _Dark Matter_ by Blake Crouch

 - _A Knight of the Seven Kingdoms: A Song of Ice and Fire_ by George R. R. Martin

-- _Fire & Blood (HBO Tie-in Edition): 300 Years Before A Game of Thrones_ by George R. R. Martin
+- _Fire & Blood: 300 Years Before A Game of Thrones_ by George R. R. Martin

 ### November, 2018